How to Prepare Your Car for Rail Shipping

 Why Preparation Matters

 Most drop-off delays and disputes come from vehicles that aren't properly prepared.
-A car that shows up with personal belongings inside, a full fuel tank, or a roof rack attached creates problems at the terminal — and can result in refused loading or voided insurance coverage on certain items.
+A car that shows up with personal belongings inside, a near-empty fuel tank, or a roof rack attached creates problems at the terminal — and can result in refused loading or voided insurance coverage on certain items.

 The good news: preparation is simple.
 Follow this checklist and your drop-off will take 15 to 30 minutes with no surprises.